-Check out our work/study program and get to work with us AND get a big discount on your camp registration, (save $500).
+Check out our work/study program.
+Get empowered, only work part-time AND get a big discount on your camp registration, save $500.

-Our Executive Chef Patrick Grosset is a professional French Chef and teacher of macrobiotics.
+Our Executive Chef Patrick Grosset is a professional French Chef and a Teacher of macrobiotics and natural health balance.
 He will be educating staff while creating in season, healthy dishes for all to enjoy.
-And the menu is gluten free.
+And he specialized in gluten free cooking.

 Learn macrobiotic cooking from basic to advanced in our new cooking class program.
 World-class chefs will instruct you on everything from selecting quality ingredients to preparing meals that are both delicious and healthy.
 Each class is ninety minutes and tasty samples are offered to all who attend the entire class.